Painting on Location

 I found a fully blooming jacaranda tree and a good parking space.

 Since it has been so long since I've worked in oils, I decided to paint this without extra medium.
 Only turpentine.
-Turpentine offers a lot of control, slow drying and no yellowing.
+Turpentine offers a lot of control, slow drying and less yellowing.
 I hope the next painting is one using alkyd medium.
 I would like to experiment adding some oil and balsam until it is paintable for a day and dry on the next.

 I had to wipe it clean with turp in a couple of places.

-I was too timid in my rag in stage.
+I was too timid in my "rag in" stage.
 I should have covered the whole support with one basic monochromatic color of different densities.
 Just to get all the shapes right.

 Here is day one.